Sand Painting

 Idea:

-Use toilet tissue rolls, plastic cups, corks, coasters, etc to make circle stamps for your children to use.
+tissue rolls, plastic cups, corks, coasters, etc to make circle stamps for your

 "The Shape of Me and Other Stuff" Shadow image